-The current collective agreement with the Power Workers' Union (PWU) (for classifications other than Customer Service Operations (CSO)) expired on March 31, 2020.
+The collective agreement with the Power Workers' Union (PWU) (for classifications other than Customer Service Operations (CSO)) expired on March 31, 2020.
 The collective agreement with the PWU for CSO was set to expire on September 30, 2019; however, it was extended to allow for bargaining at the same time as the non-CSO agreement.
-On July 17, 2020, Hydro One and the PWU reached tentative deals for both collective agreements; ratification results are expected in September and October 2020 for the CSO and non-CSO agreements, respectively.
+On July 17, 2020, Hydro One and the PWU reached tentative deals for both collective agreements.
+The PWU ratified the CSO and non-CSO collective agreements on September 4 and October 6, 2020, respectively.
+The new CSO agreement expires on September 30, 2022, and the new non-CSO collective agreement expires on March 31, 2023.

 The construction building trade unions have collective agreements with the Electrical Power Systems Construction Association (EPSCA).
 EPSCA is an employers' association of which Hydro One is a member.
 A number of the EPSCA construction collective agreements, which bind Hydro One, expired on April 30, 2020.
-Ratified five-year renewal collective agreements, covering May 1, 2020 to April 30, 2025, have been reached with fifteen out of the eighteen building trades.
-EPSCA is currently negotiating with the Teamsters and is in the process of scheduling negotiating dates with the Labourers Transmission and the Labourers Generation.
+Ratified five-year renewal collective agreements, covering May 1, 2020 to April 30, 2025, have been reached with seventeen out of the nineteen building trades.
+EPSCA is currently negotiating the last two collective agreements with the Labourers: one for Transmission and the other for Generation.